hak5/keycroc-payloads/payloads/library/general/Multi_HID_Pebbles/readme.md

 pebbles

 ## :book: Description
-Welcome to the game of pebbles base off of the game NIM.
+Welcome to the game of pebbles base off of the game NIM.<br/>
-You vs the Croc.
+You vs the Croc.<br/>
 You move first, the object of the game is not to take the last pebble.

 So after loading onto your croc.
 Open up a text editor and type `pebbles`

-The more games you play the smarter the croc will seem to get.
+The more games you play the smarter the croc will seem to get as it builds up knowledge.

 ## :mag: Match
 resetbrain (play the game but resets any knowledge it has built up)